JamesStratford/slither-gym/readme.md

 This will train the model using the PPO algorithm and save it as `output/slither_model.zip`.

+The current model used is a Vision Transformer (ViT) for feature extraction and the 'CnnPolicy' policy.

 ### Client Interaction

 The client can connect to the server using WebSockets to send game state updates and receive actions.